dmueller1607/dmueller1607.github.io/_posts/2020-10-16-arduino-touchscreen.md

     #define TFTHEIGHT 320
     ``````

-### 3. Am Arduino Uno anstecken
+### 3. Plug in the Touchscreen on Arduino Uno

-Folgendes Pin-Mapping ist für das Coding wichtig:
+The following pin mapping is important for coding later:

 * A4 = LCD_RST
 * A3 = LCD_CS